 - 1 medium cucumber, peeled or unpeeled as you prefer

-- 1 medium green or red pepper, in slices or chunks
+- 1 medium green or red bell pepper, in chunks

-- one-half medium red onion, in thin slices
+- ½ medium red onion, in thin slices

 - fresh oregano